 - Shared use cycling, running, walking — please show courtesy

 - Distance: 6km (12km return) of singletrack from Te Waiti road end; 10km (20km return) if riding from end-of-seal on Otara road; 32km (64km return) if riding from Opotiki

 - Start: Te Waiti road end at Bushaven; or Otara road; or Memorial Park, Opotiki

 - No mobile coverage.

-While it's sometimes rather overgrown Te Waiti is a fun out-and-back ride for more skilled riders, with the option of staying at the basic DOC hut at 6km.
+While it's often rather overgrown and has windfalls, Te Waiti is a fun out-and-back adventure ride for more skilled riders, with the option of staying at the basic DOC hut at 6km.
 Te Waiti Track is also a sensational run or walk.

 You are now on Te Waiti valley road, which is unsuitable for large vehicles and has several fords.
 A 4WD is advised.

 Carry on 3km to Boulders campsite or 4km to Bushaven.
 The track is clearly signed.

 On the track, ride anywhere up to the river crossing at 5.5km, or another 500m to the hut.
 Return the same way.
 You can go beyond Te Waiti hut but the track quickly gets very rough then becomes a route.